DataBrewery/cubes/doc/server.rst

 Keys:

     * `queries` - dictionary of named queries
+..    * `formatters` - dictionary of formatter configurations

 Query specification should contain at least one key: `query` - which is query
 type: ``aggregate``, ``cell_details``, ``values`` (for dimension